SIBench/Awesome-Visual-Spatial-Reasoning/README.md

 # News and Updates

-- [ ] Preprint a survey article on visual spatial reasoning tasks
+- [ ] Preprint a survey article on visual spatial reasoning tasks.
 - [ ] Open-source evaluation toolkit.
 - [ ] Open-source evaluation data for visual spatial reasoning tasks.
 - [ ] Release comprehensive evaluation results of mainstream models in visual spatial reasoning.
-- [x] 25.6.16 - The "Awesome Visual Spatial Reasoning" project is now live!
+- [x] 🏃🏃‍♀️🏃‍♂️25.6.16 - The "Awesome Visual Spatial Reasoning" project is now live!

 - [x] 👏🕮💻25.6.12 - The project has conducted research and collected 100 relevant works.
 - [x] 🙋‍♀️🙋‍♂️🙋25.6.10 - We launches a review project on visual spatial reasoning.